 Tummy tuck surgery, also known as abdominoplasty, removes excess fat and skin and, in most cases, restores weakened or separated muscles creating an abdominal profile that is smoother and firmer.

 A flat and well-toned abdomen is something many of us strive for through exercise and weight control.
 Sometimes these methods cannot achieve our goals.

 Even individuals of otherwise normal body weight and proportion can develop an abdomen that protrudes or is loose and sagging.
 The most common causes of this include:

 - Significant fluctuations in weight

-Tummy tucks are not a substitute for weight loss or an appropriate exercise program.
-Also, tummy tuck operations cannot correct stretch marks, although these may be removed or somewhat improved if they are located on the areas of excess skin that will be excised, generally the treated areas below the belly button.
+A tummy tuck cannot correct stretch marks, although these may be removed or somewhat improved if they are located on the areas of excess skin that will be excised.